 A new listing has appeared called /dev/tty.usbmodem141441.
-The tty.usbmodem 141441 part of this listing is the name the example board is using.
-Yours will be called something similar.
+The tty.usbmodem141441.
+The <a hre

 Using Linux, a new listing has appeared called /dev/ttyACM0 .
 The ttyACM0 part of this listing is the name the example board is using.
 Yours will be called something similar.